 Jessica Brown Findlay (Marianne Forster), John Heffernan (Linus Forster), Sean Harris (Harry Reed), Anya McKenna-Bruce (Adelaide Forster), John Lynch (Bishop Malachi), Jean St Clair (Betsy), Jason Thorpe (Dr Sutter)

 England, 1938.
 Marianne Forster and her daughter Adelaide join her husband Linus who has been appointed the vicar of a rural community.
 The position comes with a home provided at Morley Rectory.
 Even though they are married, Linus will not sleep with Marianne.
 War with Germany is brewing but Linus sides with Prime Minister Neville Chamberlain’s belief in Hitler’s peaceful intentions and vows pacifism and non-violence.
-Both Marianne and Adelaide see and hear things in the house.
+Both Marianne and Adelaide start to see and hear things in the house.
 Against the wishes of Linus and his bishop, Marianne befriends Harry Reed who they call an occultist and try to drive out of town.
 Harry tells Marianne how a breakaway faction of the church performed terrible things in the house.

-Smith reappears with The Banishing.
 It becomes apparent soon into the film from the Edwardian period and big old mansion setting that Smith is venturing into the venerated tradition of the British Ghost Story.
 This turns out to not quite be the case.
 Rather than a ghost story, the story becomes more about the activities of a strange breakaway church sect who have done abominable things in the past, which may have had something (it is not fully clear what) to do with taking a very stringent view on sin and punishing women who behave in a wanton way/become pregnant out of wedlock.